-The Duchess of Cambridge made a series of private engagements yesterday.
+The Duchess of Cambridge made a series of private engagements on Friday.
 She visited Eastwood Park Prison in Gloucester to learn what support is available to women prisoners and their families with complex needs.

 Kate's next appointment was with the Nelson's Trust Women's Centre as part of her ongoing work on addiction and mental health.